ellapollack/juce-plugin-ci/README.md

-### [Fork this repository](https://github.com/maxwellpollack/juce-plugin-ci/fork) to start a new audio plugin project on Github.
+### [Fork this repository](https://github.com/maxwellpollack/juce-plugin-ci/fork) to start a new JUCE audio plugin project on Github.

-It contains an audio plugin template, and automatically builds cross-platform binaries every time you push.
+It contains a JUCE audio plugin template, and automatically builds cross-platform binaries every time you push.

 #### To publish a new Release, tag your commit with a version number before pushing:
 ```shell